vijay03/cs360v-f20/bootloader.md

 ### Physical Page Management
 The operating system must keep track of which parts of physical RAM are free and which are currently in use.
 JOS manages the PC's physical memory with page granularity so that it can use the MMU to map and protect each piece of allocated memory.

-JOS is "told" the amount of physical memory it has by the bootloader.
-JOS's bootloader passes the kernel a multiboot info structure which possibly contains the physical memory map of the system.
-The memory map may exclude regions of memory that are in use for reasons including IO mappings for devices (e.g., the "memory hole"), space reserved for the BIOS, or physically damaged memory.